MaxCrank/AsposeTest/README.md

 ### Cons

-1. Each format processor implementation is in the same project as the others, including base classes and abstractions, which may lead to a sort of a mess if there will be dozens of formats.
+1. Each format processor implementation is in the same project as the others, including base classes and abstractions, which may lead to a sort of a mess if there are dozens of formats.

 ### Future development